Homemade Butterscotch Pudding recipe – this smooth and creamy pudding is full of flavor, and so much better than boxed pudding. Perfect comfort food!

 - Mix brown sugar, corn starch, and salt in large saucepan.

-- Slowly add milk, then hot water.
-Add butter and bring to a boil over medium heat, stirring constantly.
+- Bring to a boil over medium heat, stirring constantly.
 Boil for 1 minute.

-- Serve with a small scoop of ice cream or whipped cream.
+- Serve warm or cold with a small scoop of ice cream or whipped cream.

 -It is easiest to use egg yolks, but they have more fat and I don't like wasting the whites.
 I always use 2 eggs.
 Just follow the instructions below and it should turn out fine.